 The majority of patients with hip osteoarthritis should be managed conservatively in the first instance.
-Where conservative management is indicated, this should be made available to patients in the primary care setting as soon as is possible.
+Where conservative management is indicated, this should be made available to patients at a time when they are most likely to derive benefit from this management.